Custom sort orders

 <p data-pagefind-sort="date">2022-10-20</p>

-If your sort value exists as an attribute, you can use the syntax key[html_attribute]
+If the data you want to sort by exists as an attribute, you can use the syntax sort_key[html_attribute]

 <h1 data-pagefind-sort="weight[data-weight]" data-weight="10">Hello World</h1>

-If your sort value doesn’t already exist on the page, you can simply use the syntax key:value
+If your value doesn’t already exist on the page, you can use the syntax sort_key:value:

 <h1 data-pagefind-sort="date:2022-06-01">Hello World</h1>